About the Bellwood-Antis Public Library

 As services and programs continued to increase and all of the local clubs and organizations met in the library it was obvious additional space was needed.
 In 1997 an addition which doubled the current space was completed.

 With a belief in catering to future library patrons and wanting to do more children’s programming the library added a dedicated children’s room in 2007 which created a family friendly environment that encourages visits and regular library usage by families with young children.

-The library is proud to offer a true community center that offers 24 computers with internet and an electronic card catalog, Wi-Fi connections throughout the building, two large meeting rooms with separate entrances and a kitchenette, a Pennsylvania History Room and a very large, well-used Children’s room.
+The library is proud to be a true community center that offers computers, Wi-Fi connections throughout the building, two large meeting rooms with separate entrances and kitchenettes, a Pennsylvania History Room and a very large, well-used Children’s room.

 The Bellwood-Antis Public Library has come a long way since 1965, but our mission of serving the Bellwood-Antis community remains unchanged.
 Our founders would be proud.

 The library is a PA Forward Gold Star Library, which means we have made a commitment to offering the Bellwood-Antis community programs and resources that help them learn more about five types of literacy people need to live: basic literacy, civic and social literacy, health literacy, financial literacy, and information literacy.
 All of our programs support one of these forms of literacy.

 The library is part of the Blair County Library System.